jwstegemann/fritz2/www/src/pages/docs/70_Http.md

 }
 ```

+If you have to get the current principal at a given point in time, you can do so using the `current`-property of your Authentication.

 If the first request requires authentication, subsequent requests that use the same authentication middleware
 will wait for the started authentication process to finish.
 So make sure you always complete or cancel it and use
 a fresh endpoint within for remote requests required (login, get roles, etc.).